TheCodecOfficial/Rigid-Buddies/README.md

 - `Boxed and balls colliders`: In this scene, various types of colliders (boxes and circles) are presented.
 The velocities and angular velocities of each collider can be observed in the inspector through the myRigidBody component.
 Additionally, velocity and angular velocity parameters are displayed on top of one box and one sphere, providing a visual representation of how these properties evolve..

-- `Polygon Collision`: This scene shows collision involving several polygons.
+- `Polygon Collision`: This scene shows collision involving several polygons (not fully working).

 - `Shatter Effect`: This scene showcases the visual shattering effect employed in the Game3D scene
 - `Rendering`: This scene was exclusively used to work on the visual rendering